claracruet/PCIL_selection_pipeline/select_pcil_positive_ReadMe.md

 # 2. Optional population filtering

 Population filtering is **not required** to identify PCIL (+).
-The goal of this filtering is to be able to restrict the population for specific hypothesis testing, operational reasons such as available phenotypes or seed availability.
+The goal of this filtering is to restrict the population for a specific hypothesis or for operational considerations such as phenotype or seed availability.
 By default, the PCIL (+) selection is applied at the genomic level and therefore there can be samples for which we currently do not have seed availability.

 By default, `select_pcil_positive()` searches the complete PCIL introgression population contained in: